josdejong/mathjs/docs/reference/functions/format.md

      - 'exponential'
        Always use exponential notation.
        For example '1.234e+2' and '1.4e+7'
+     - 'engineering'
+       Always use engineering notation.
+       For example '123.4e+0' and '14.0e+6'
      - 'auto' (default)
        Regular number notation for numbers having an absolute value between `lower` and `upper` bounds, and uses exponential notation elsewhere.